 - 1 teaspoon Bangkok sauce

-The idea is to see if we can find some great snacks that get away from melted butter and sugar and use instead healthier fats and spices.
-But you can go ahead and try anything you like.
-Next time, I’ll try adding a little yeast.
+We want to get away from melted butter and sugar and use instead healthier fats and spices.
+Next time, I’ll try a little yeast.
 I’ve heard it’s a great flavor boost and adds protein and vitamins too.

 - Third prize goes to: Parmesan cheese and garlic powder, with truffle oil, on white corn